For some USMNT candidates, there is more than one nation to consider

 “My heart told me the U.S. was the best option for me,” the FC Barcelona newcomer told ESPNFC.com.
 “I had played in their youth teams, and I feel at home there.”

-Jürgen Klinsmann, the German-born U.S. coach from 2011 to 2016, often turned to German-Americans, such as defender John Brooks, who was in a German under-20 camp before committing to the United States.
+Jürgen Klinsmann, the German-born U.S. coach from 2011 to 2016, often turned to German-Americans, such as defender John Brooks, who began with the U.S. youth program, joined a German under-20 camp, then committing to the United States.
 He is the only member of the 2014 U.S. World Cup roster in the current camp.

 The U.S. program has lost some players, too.
 New Jersey’s Giuseppe Rossi chose Italy, scoring seven goals in 30 appearances for the Azzurri.
-For years, Mexico has had some success pursuing U.S. players of Mexican descent.
+For years, Mexico has had some success pursuing U.S. players of Mexican descent for youth squads.

 “It’s part of international soccer,” Berhalter said.
 “What I’m always careful about is, I want to know the player’s connection to the United States.
 Do they feel it in their heart?
 Do they feel like they want to be part of this team?
 Do they feel a connection to the United States?
 We want to create a team that has a deep passion for representing our country.”